jleonard21/Final-Project/README.md

 # CS145 Final Project

-## How Sentiment Analysis is Quantifying the Social Reaction to Covid-19
+## How Sentiment Analysis Quantifies the Social Reaction to Covid-19

 ### By: Jordan Leonard